27 Nov Steps to Launching a Compliant ICO

 Awareness: Due to the nature of an ICO, extreme amounts of advertising is needed in order to raise awareness about a venture.
 This in turn helps to increase potential investors and support, as well as creates a community and a constant exchange of ideas.

-Scams: More than 90% of all ICOs are actually scams – disguised as an ICO.
-Therefore, the high probability of investing in an illegitimate ICO makes it increasingly more difficult to trust and invest in a real potential project.
+Scams: A number of Initial Coin Offers are actually scams – disguised as an ICO.
+The probability of investing in an illegitimate ICO makes it increasingly more difficult to trust and invest in a real potential project.

 Pure Speculation: The success of an ICO typically has more to do with the advertising and marketing campaigns that surround it – rather than the actual success of the project.
 The project might not be the best, but if the marketing and hype surrounding a project is the best, it will most likely be the winner.
 Many factors can come into play, because the investor is truly investing in an idea, not necessarily a finished product.